joel-rivera-diaz/in-memory-inventory/README.md

 in-memory-inventory
 ===================

 A simple in-memory inventory system.
-The library is designed to keep track of quantities.
+The library is designed to keep track of **quantities**.

 Usage
 -----